javascript-tutorial/en.javascript.info/1-js/03-code-quality/03-comments/article.md

 }
 ```

-Now we can understand the code easily without the comment.
+Now we can understand the code easily.
+The function itself becomes the comment.
 Such code is called *self-descriptive*.

+### Recipe: create functions

 And if we have a long "code sheet" like this: